Stephen Mabbs | Unsplash

-Tasmania, an island at the edge of the world, is purpose-built for outdoor adventure and seeing wildlife up close.
+Tasmania, an island at the world's edge, is purpose-built for outdoor adventure and seeing wildlife up close.
 With nearly half of its territory protected by national parks and reserves, it’s one of the last great temperate wilderness areas on Earth.

-Epic adventures abound in Tasmania: whether it’s walking through a lush forest, across a wild alpine plateaus or up a dramatic peak; taking a dip at an empty white-sand beach; or kayaking along a serene river to spot a platypus.
+Epic adventures abound in Tasmania: whether it’s walking through a lush forest, across wild alpine plateaus, or up a dramatic peak, taking a dip at an empty white-sand beach, or kayaking along a serene river to spot a platypus.

 Explorers and adventure seekers can enjoy wildlife spotting, mountain biking, iconic walks, fly-fishing, surfing, golf, yoga and wellness.